 (A) Application for Gaming License.
-For any proposed Class II or Class III gaming activity, the Council shall file with the Tribal

-Commission an application for a tribally-owned or tribally operated Class II or Class III gaming license, whichever is appropriate, which shall contain the name of the proposed enterprise, its location and all other pertinent information required by this Code and Tribal Commission regulations.
+For any proposed Class II or Class III gaming activity, the Tribal Council or its delegate (GTB/EDC) shall file with the Tribal Commission an application for a tribally-owned or tribally operated Class II or Class III gaming license, whichever is appropriate, which shall contain the name of the proposed enterprise, its location and all other pertinent information required by this Code and Tribal Commission regulations.